Connected Multiomics Walkthrough

 Detect Differential Methylation

-• Select Methylation analysis from context-sensitive menu, select Detect Differential Methylation.
+• Select Statistics from context-sensitive menu, select Detect Differential Methylation.

-• Add sampleGroup as factor for analysis, click Next.
+• Add Mol_Phenotype as a factor for analysis, click Next.

 • Define and add comparison, then click Finish.

-When completed, double click A vs B node to open the differential test report.
+When completed, double click DNMT3AR882 vs IDH node to open the differential test report.
 Each row in the report is a region, sorted by p-values.
 Significance such as P-value and FDR step up are computed from the M-values.
 The LSMeans of the groups and the Difference are computed from the Beta-values.

-Variants data should be filtered and annatated with genomic information such as gene ID and gene name prior to intergration with DMRs.
-In this section, we desribed analysis tasks that can be performed on the variants data to prepare it for dual-omics analysis.
+Variants data should be filtered and annotated with genomic information such as gene ID and gene name prior to intergration with the DMRs.
+In this section, we described analysis tasks that can be performed on the variants data to prepare it for dual-omics analysis.

 Filter Variants